 - build connections and opportunities for collaboration between University of Melbourne researchers and academic actors working in Asia and the Pacific.

-Professor Michelle Foster is a Professor, Director of the International Refugee Law Research Program in the Institute for International Law and the Humanities at Melbourne Law School and the inaugural Director of the Peter McMullin Centre on Statelessness at Melbourne Law School.
+Professor Michelle Foster is the Chair of the Statelessness Research Initiative and the inaugural Director of the Peter McMullin Centre on Statelessness at Melbourne Law School.
 Michelle has published widely in the field of international refugee law, including International Refugee Law and Socio-Economic Rights: Refuge from Deprivation (CUP, 2007) and, with James Hathaway, The Law of Refugee Status, Second Edition, (CUP, 2014).
-Michelle’s most recent publications explore various legal issues concerning the recognition and protection of stateless persons, including a monograph with Professor Helene Lambert, entitled The Protection of Stateless Persons in International Refugee Law (OUP, 2018).
+Michelle’s most recent publications explore various legal issues concerning the recognition and protection of stateless persons, including a monograph with Professor Helene Lambert, entitled The Protection of Stateless Persons in International Refugee Law (forthcoming OUP, 2018).
 Michelle teaches Refugee Law and International Refugee Law at Melbourne Law School, and in 2017 taught in the International Summer School in Forced Migration at Oxford’s Refugee Studies Centre.

-From June 1st 2018 Christoph Sperfeldt will be a Senior Research Fellow at the Peter McMullin Centre on Statelessness and is a current doctoral candidate at the School of Regulation and Global Governance (RegNet), Australian National University.
-He came to the issue of statelessness from a bottom-up perspective, examining the development and peace implications resulting from the marginalisation of vulnerable populations.
+From June 1st 2018 Christoph Sperfeldt will commence as the Academic Convenor of the Statelessness Research Initiative, and a Senior Research Fellow at the Peter McMullin Centre on Statelessness.
+He is a current doctoral candidate at the School of Regulation and Global Governance (RegNet), Australian National University.
+Christoph came to the issue of statelessness from a bottom-up perspective, examining the development and peace implications resulting from the marginalisation of vulnerable populations.
 Christoph brings to the role more than ten years of experience in researching and working on human rights, statelessness and transitional justice, predominantly in the Asia-Pacific region.
 Prior to joining the Centre, he was Deputy Director at the Asian International Justice Initiative, a joint program of the East-West Center and the WSD Handa Center for Human Rights and International Justice, Stanford University, where he supported human rights and rule of law capacity development in Southeast Asia; and Senior Advisor with the Gesellschaft für Internationale Zusammenarbeit (GIZ) in Cambodia.
 Christoph has published widely in the field of human rights and transitional justice.

 From 2014 to 2017 Erika Feller held the appointment of Vice-Chancellor's Fellow at the University of Melbourne, located in the Melbourne School of Government.
 She is currently a Professorial Fellow in the School of Government, serving at the same time in various advisory capacities outside the University, including as a member of the Research Advisory Committee of the Humanitarian Advisory Group, a social enterprise working to elevate the profile of humanitarian action in Asia and the Pacific.